azuline/rose/docs/METADATA_MANAGEMENT.md

 - MP4: `.m4a` files
 - Vorbis: `.ogg`, `.opus`, and `.flac` files

-In this section, we will list out the per-container fields that we read/write.
+In this section, we list out the per-container field names that we read/write.
 Rosé will only write to a single field for each tag; however, for tags with multiple conventions out in the rest of the world, Rosé will support reading from additional fields.